mr-simonski/steps-ftp-upload/README.md

 # FTP Upload

 FTP Upload step.
-Bitrise step to upload a single file or a folder to an FTP server
+Bitrise step to upload a single file or a folder to an FTP server.

+ADDITIONALLY: This repo contains a modification which allows to priorize file type within the upload process.
+That way you may upload all CSS/JS files first and then all HTML files at the end.

 ## How to use this Step